 Help a Child South Sudan, together with other members of the Dutch Relief Alliance (DRA), Across and other local partners, implemented the humanitarian Joint Response, serving 131,000 people in total.
 In consultation with the DRA, and extra layer was added to the program to adequately respond to Covid-19.
 Our project areas in 2020 in South Sudan: - Wau and Pibor: Humanitarian Joint Response, supported by the Dutch Relief Alliance and in cooperation with Across and DRA members (January - December 2020) and additional covid-19 response program (September 2020 - June 2021).

-- Wau: Long Lasting Cohesion for Peace project, in cooperation with Across and supported by UNDP. - Wau and Jur River: Innovative Build your own Buddy (BoB) project, to address social-emotional needs of young children (5-7) and their parents, supported by the DRA Innovation Fund (December 2019 November 2021).
+Wau and Jur River: Innovative Build your own Buddy (BoB) project, to address social-emotional needs of young children (5-7) and their parents, supported by the DRA Innovation Fund (December 2019 - November 2021).